KhoiUna/chekchat/README.md

-# ChekChat - The app for assigning missions
+# ChekChat | The open-sourced app for assigning tasks

 ## Tech stack